dhruv086/SRA/frontend/README.md

 # SRA Frontend

 The frontend interface for the Software Requirements Analyst (SRA) system.
-Built with Next.js 15, it provides a modern, interactive dashboard for generating and viewing software requirements.
+Built with Next.js 15, it provides a modern, interactive dashboard for generating and viewing software requirements, now with enhanced security and social login features.

 ## 🛠️ Tech Stack